+&lt;sup>13 Section 14 of the Act

-- [33] As a general principle such further public notification may be required where the Board perceives a need for the public and/or the profession to know of the findings of a disciplinary hearing.
-This is in addition to the Respondent being named in this decision. - [34] Within New Zealand there is a principle of open justice and open reporting which is enshrined in the Bill of Rights Act 1990.
-The Criminal Procedure Act 2011 sets out grounds for suppression within the criminal jurisdiction.
-Within the disciplinary hearing jurisdiction the courts have stated that the provisions in the Criminal Procedure Act do not apply but can be instructive.
-The High Court provided guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council. - [35] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest.
-It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [36] Based on the above the Board will not order further publication.
+&lt;sup>14 Refer sections 200 and 202 of the Criminal Procedure Act guidance as to the types of factors to be taken into consideration in N v Professional Conduct Committee of Medical Council.

+&lt;sup>15 N v Professional Conduct Committee of Medical Council [2014] NZAR 350

+- [38] The courts have also stated that an adverse finding in a disciplinary case usually requires that the name of the practitioner be published in the public interest.
+It is, however, common practice in disciplinary proceedings to protect the names of other persons involved as naming them does not assist the public interest. - [39] Based on the above the Board will not order further publication.